requirejs/require-cs/README.md

 2) Download the [latest version of cs.js](https://raw.github.com/jrburke/require-cs/latest/cs.js).

-3) Reference CoffeeScript files via the cs! plugin name:
+3) Reference CoffeeScript files via the cs! plugin name.
+For example, to load the `app.coffee` file that is in your baseUrl directory:

     require(['cs!app'], function (app) {

     });

-Or, if creating a module:
+Or, if creating a module that depends on `util.coffee`:

     define(['cs!util'], function (util) {
         util.doSomething();